Find Affordable College Courses

 Doctor’s Degrees in Metallurgical Engineering

 There are 6 colleges and univerities across the nation that offer a doctor's degree in metallurgical engineering.
-This major attracts roughly equal numbers of men and women.
-Around 8 of these students are from underrepresented racial-ethnic groups.
-Also, 33.3% of metallurgical engineering graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 13% were students from an underrepresented racial-ethnic group.
+Also, 37.5% of metallurgical engineering graduates were international students.

 Education Levels of Metallurgical Engineering Majors

-During the 2020-2021 academic year, 12 students earned their doctor's degree in metallurgical engineering.
+During the most recent year for which data is available, 16 people earned their doctor's degree in metallurgical engineering.
 This makes it the 211th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in metallurgical engineering at each degree level.